TodorovicSrdjan/AmalgamaLab-Scraper/README.md

 # AmalgamLab-Scraper
-This is amalgama-lab lyrics scraper.
-It takes link to lyrics of the song and outputs csv file with original and translated lyrics
+AmalgamLab-Scraper is lyrics scraper.
+It takes lyrics from https://www.amalgama-lab.com and outputs csv file with original and translated lyrics